Richard Hilton

 Richard Howard Hilton (born August 17, 1955) is an American businessman.
-He is the chairman and co-founder of Hilton & Hyland, a real estate brokerage firm based in Beverly Hills, California, that specializes in homes and estates in Beverly Hills, Holmby Hills, Bel-Air, Brentwood, Pacific Palisades, Malibu, Hollywood Hills, as well as estates from Santa Barbara to San Diego.
+He is the grandson of Hilton Hotels founder Conrad Hilton, and the father of socialite Paris Hilton.
+Hilton is the chairman and co-founder of Hilton & Hyland, a real estate brokerage firm based in Beverly Hills, California, that specializes in homes and estates in Beverly Hills, Holmby Hills, Bel-Air, Brentwood, Pacific Palisades, Malibu, Hollywood Hills, as well as estates from Santa Barbara to San Diego.

 Biography

 Early life

 Hilton was born in Los Angeles, California, the sixth of eight children to Marilyn June (née Hawley) and Barron Hilton, whose father was Hilton Hotel founder Conrad Hilton.
 In 1978, he graduated from the University of Denver with a degree in hotel and restaurant management.
 His siblings are: William Barron Hilton Jr. (born 1948), Hawley Anne Hilton (born 1949), Steven Michael Hilton (born 1950), David Alan Hilton (born 1952), Sharon Constance Hilton (born 1953), Daniel Kevin Hilton (born 1962), and Ronald Jeffrey Hilton (born 1963).

 Career

-Hilton joined the New York office of Eastdil Secured, a real estate investment banking firm.
+Hilton joined the New York office of Eastdil Secured, a real estate investment banking firm and spinoff of Eastman Dillon.
 He specialized in securing participation of institutional investors and pension funds in various transactions.

 In 1984, he formed Hilton Realty Investment to handle commercial real estate.
 He obtained his broker license on November 29, 1985.
 Hilton and Jeffrey Hyland were issued a corporation license for their real estate firm Hilton & Hyland on July 26, 1993.
 Among their developments are Brentwood Country Estates.
 Former Million Dollar Listing cast members Chad Rogers and Josh Altman; Frank Robinson's daughter, Nichelle; Ron Kass's son, Robert; Anne Heche's former husband, Coleman Laffoon; Rayni Romito Williams and Branden Brent Williams, Richard D. Zanuck's daughter-in-law, Marisa, are among Hilton & Hyland's 106 salespeople.
 In 2012, Hilton & Hyland reported almost $3.5 billion in sales Since 2006, Williams & Williams has been affiliated with the Hilton & Hyland Real Estate Inc. Both companies joined forces to develop and distribute projects in the highly competitive real estate luxury market.

+In February 2024, Hilton founded Hilton & Hyland Real Estate, a boutique brokerage headquartered in Beverly Hills, California.
+His son Barron and daughter-in-law Tessa serve as co-chief executives, with Hilton himself acting as chairman.
+In October 2024, the company announced a second office in Palm Beach, Florida, marking its first expansion outside California and extending its focus on high-end residential property.